matloff/fasteR/README.md

 ## <a name="forMore"> </a> To Learn More

-These are books and other resources that I myself consult a lot.
-(Yes, I do consult my own books; can't keep it all in my head. :-) )
+These are books and other resources that I myself consult a lot (yes, I do consult my own books; can't keep it all in my head :-) ), plus others I recommend.

 **R Programming and Language**

 * John Chambers, *Software for Data Analysis: Programming with R*, Springer

+* Dirk Eddelbuettel, *Seamless R and C++ Integration with Rcpp*, Springer

+* Colin Gillespie and Robin Lovelace, *Efficient R Programming: A Practical Guide to Smarter Programming*

 * Norm Matloff, *The Art of R Programming*, NSP